Real estate crowdfunding

 Shaping an online identity

 At the time, Crowdhouse was a new company in the market and their core business based on swiss properties.
 It was clear from the start that concepts like city, apartment and floor plans should be related to its brand.
 Based on its three key values - democratic, lucrative and personal - the concept emerged.
-A deconstruction of a simple geometric shape - a square - representing a property and reflecting the company’s three key values.

 Start generating leads